This qualification is for people who will be leading a team of snowsport patrollers.

 Managing a range of stakeholder relationships across a snowsport area

-Leading pre-hospital emergency medical and trauma based situations
+Leading pre-hospital emergency care in medical and trauma based situations

 Monitoring snow stability, weather information and hazard management and reporting within the ski area